mehulagg/gitlab/doc/user/admin_area/settings/project_integration_management.md

 - They are immediately applied to all subgroups and projects belonging to the group that have the integration set to use default settings.
-- They are immediately applied to newer subgroups and projects, created after you last saved defaults for the integration.
+- They are immediately applied to newer subgroups and projects, even those created after you last saved defaults for the integration.
 If your group-level default setting has the **Enable integration** toggle turned on, the integration is automatically enabled for all such subgroups and projects.